novatorem/plan/src/routes/11-prototype/content.md

 - **Breadth:** demonstrates the amount of features, options and commands.
 Each feature is rendered, but cannot be followed very far.
 - **Depth:** shows interactivity and functionality.
 All but a few critical features are inactive "dead ends".
-- "horizontal prototypes (favors features)" vs. "vertical prototypes (favors functionalities)"
+- "Horizontal prototypes (favors features)" vs. "Vertical prototypes (favors functionalities)"

 ## Prototyping Scenarios